 Keras is a deep-learning framework and open source library for Python.
 It provides a Python interface for artificial neural networks and a suitable way to define and train nearly any kind of deep-learning model.
 Keras was originally developed for scholars and researchers.
-Its main aim was to enable rapidly experimentation.
-Keras version 2.3 supported multiple back ends like;
+Its main aim was to enable rapid experimentation.
+Keras version 2.3 supported multiple backs ends like;

 - Microsoft Cognitive Toolkit

 - Keras permits the same code to run flawlessly on CPU or GPU.

 - Its user-friendly API makes it easy to fast prototype deep-learning models.

 - This was built-in support for computer vision& sequence processing or any combination of both.

 - Random network architectures are being supported by Keras.
 These include multi-input/output models and layer or model sharing, and so on.
 Keras is suitable for building fundamentally any deep-learning model.
 It may be from a reproductive confrontational network to a neural Turing machine.